 - If backing up to a removable device, keep one device onsite and one device offsite, and swap these after each run.
 You will always have the previous set of data offsite in case of a major disaster.

-- Set the NovaBACKUP service to run as a Domain Administrator with credentials that can be recognized by Exchange/SQL.
+- Set Backup Jobs to run as a Domain Administrator with credentials that can be recognized by Exchange/SQL.

-- Our SQL plugin supports MSSQL only, will not work with MySQL or Pervasive.
+- Our Microsoft SQL Server plugin supports Microsoft SQL Server only, will not work with MySQL or Pervasive.

-- Only one instance of SQL can be installed and running, other instances will cause a conflict.
+- Only one instance of Microsoft SQL Server can be installed and running - other instances will cause a conflict.